3114 LaGrange Street,

 - Oct 12, 2007 — Unstable facade on historic Ohio Theatre!

 The Ohio Theatre opened its doors for the first time on February 28, 1921; with the film “The Mark of Zorro” starring Douglas Fairbanks.
 With 1,800 seats, the Ohio Theatre was Toledo’s third largest movie palace and was described by the Toledo Blade as ‘one of the most beautiful theatres in Toledo’.

 Currently, the Ohio Theatre seats 964 and features live performances.
 The Ohio Theatre also produces an annual community-based musical, and sponsors a community chorus which performs concerts throughout the area.

 The Ohio Theatre is also proud to be the home of The Toledo Area Theatre Organ Society.
-TATOS preserves and maintains the restored Marr Colton Theatre Organ (from the now razed Rivoli Theatre).
+TATOS preserves and maintains the restored Marr Colton 4 manual 12 ranks theatre organ (installed in 1975 from the now razed Rivoli Theatre).
 TATOS presents concerts featuring well known organists and works diligently to maintain an important link to Toledo’s past.

 The Ohio Theatre is operated by a private non-profit corporation which strives to preserve and improve the historic theatre for many generations to come.
 Restoration work began in 2008 and was completed in April 2013.

 Just login to your account and subscribe to this theater.

 The photo submitted by Chuck1231 is definitely NOT the Ohio Theatre in Toledo.
 As a Toledo resident and theatre historian, the theatre pictured is the old Hollywood Theatre on Stickney Avenue.

 Update on Ohio Theatre: The facade is the only part of the building in question at this time.
 City inspection department ordered the front sidewalk barricaded as a precaution.
 Evaluation is underway to address all issues.